There are around 660,000 new businesses registered in the UK each year – that’s 70 every hour!

 If you’re in a coworking office space, you get the benefit of being able to up-size or down-size your space as and when you need to.
 If you’re going for a traditional leased office or a managed office, think about your future hiring plans and how you can design your space to accommodate a growing team.
 There’s no point renting an office space with room for 10 desks, if you’re looking to recruit 30 new people in the next year.

 Want to find your ideal office space?
-Take a startup office tour.
+Book a startup office tour.

 As a startup, collaboration and teamwork are key.
 When looking for your startup office space, make sure there’s some kind of common area or kitchen where your team can meet to socialise, as well as clearly signposted areas for meetings, focused work and collaboration.